-Programmable or remote thermostat – A programmable thermostat can be set to change the target temperature throughout the day to account for times when the family is at work, school or sleeping.
-A level above the programmable thermostat is the remote thermostat, like the ComfortLink™ II which can be paired with the Nexia™ Home Intelligence system and your smartphone, tablet or desktop computer to control your HVAC system from anywhere.
+Programmable or remote thermostat: A programmable thermostat can be set to change the target temperature throughout the day to account for times when your family is at work, school or sleeping.
+A level above the programmable thermostat is the remote thermostat, like the ComfortLink™ II which can be paired with the Nexia™ system and your smartphone, tablet or desktop computer to control your HVAC system from anywhere.

-• Tankless water heaters – Tankless water heaters are becoming popular alternatives to traditional water heaters; they instantly heat up water as you need it, which is more efficient than keeping a tank of water hot all the time.
+Tankless water heaters: Tankless water heaters instantly heat up water as you need it, which is more efficient than keeping a tank of water hot all the time.
 And while tankless water heaters can reduce your energy bill, they are currently more expensive than traditional water heaters.
 If you're considering a tankless system, do some research to make sure the long-term energy savings will make up for the difference in price.

-• Efficient appliances – When shopping for appliances like stoves, refrigerators, dishwashers, washing machines and clothes dryers, make sure to consider the estimated annual energy usage of each.
+Efficient appliances: When shopping for appliances like stoves, refrigerators, dishwashers, washing machines and dryers, make sure to consider the estimated annual energy usage of each.
 Look for ENERGY STAR certified products to keep gas and electric costs down and minimize the total lifetime cost of your appliances.

 If you're interesting in maximizing your new home's energy efficiency, call your local Trane comfort Specialist today.
 Our dealers will make sure you find an energy-efficient HVAC system that fits your home's layout and your construction budget.